sfg5335/nftvault/README.md

 # smol.markets - NFT Fractionalization Platform

 A Solana-based NFT fractionalization platform built with Anchor where users can deposit NFTs into a vault and receive fractional tokens representing ownership.
-Users can then redeem these tokens for random or specific NFTs with configurable fees.
+Users can then redeem these tokens for specific NFTs from the vault.

 ## 🎯 Overview